Vietnam.vn - Nền tảng quảng bá Việt Nam

 World - The

-A Russian cargo ship is loaded in St Petersburg.
+A Russian cargo ship is being loaded in St Petersburg.
 Photo: RUSI

-“There are a lot of gaps in the current sanctions regime,” Tom Keatinge, director of the Centre for Security and Financial Crime at the Royal United Services Institute (RUSI), told Euronews.
+“There are a lot of gaps in the current sanctions regime,” Tom Keatinge, director of the Financial Crime and Security Research Centre at the Royal United Services Institute (RUSI), told Euronews.

 The first “vulnerability” comes from the financial system, with banks that deal with Russia still operating in the West, according to Mr. Keatinge.

-The same goes for companies involved in other areas with more philanthropic purposes, such as food and pharmaceuticals, Mr. Keatinge continued.
+The same goes for companies involved in other sectors with more humanitarian aims, such as food and pharmaceuticals, Mr. Keatinge continued.

 “There is always a risk that a batch of drugs or similar drugs being exported could be a cover for something else.
-I am not opposed to leaving loopholes for humanitarian purposes if they are properly identified and managed,” he said.
+I am not against leaving loopholes for humanitarian purposes if they are properly identified and managed,” he said.

 Funding for the “war chest”

-Another gap that the RUSI analyst mentioned is that many specific sectors remain unpunished.
+Another loophole the RUSI analyst mentioned is that many specific sectors remain unpunished.

 Diamonds are one such example.
-Despite restrictions imposed by the US and UK, the European Union (EU) continues to exempt the precious stone from its 11th round of sanctions against Russia.
+Despite restrictions imposed by the US and the UK, the European Union (EU) continues to exempt the precious stone from the 11th round of sanctions against Russia.

 This allows the world's largest diamond producer to continue accessing one of its key markets.